vaimo/magento-composer-installer/README.md

 # Magento Composer Installer

-This is a fork of [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) that provides support for Magento 2 components.
+This is a fork of the [Magento Composer Installer](https://github.com/magento-hackathon/magento-composer-installer) repo that provides support for Magento 2 components (modules, themes, or language packages).

 ## Usage

-In `composer.json` of the component specify:
+In the component's `composer.json`, specify:

-- `type` - type of Magento 2 component
+*   `type`, type of Magento 2 component.
-- `extra/map` - list of files to move and their paths relative to the application root directory
+*   `extra/map`, list of files to move and their paths relative to the Magento root directory.

-Note: You need an `extra/map` section only if your component needs to be moved to other place than default vendor.
+    **Note**: `extra/map` is required only if your component needs to be moved to a location other than `<Magento root>/vendor`.
+Otherwise, omit this section.
-If your component doesn't require to copy files, you can omit this section.

 ## Supported Components
+The following list explains the use of `type` in `composer.json`.

 ### Magento Module

-Type: `magento2-module`
+`"type": "magento2-module"`

-Installation location: composer vendor dir or defined in extra->map
+Installation location: Default vendor directory or as defined in `extra/map`

 Example:

 ```json
 {
     "name": "magento/module-core",